yaqwsx/KiKit/doc/panelization.md

 #### `save`
 ```
-save(self, filename)
+save(self)
 ```
-Saves the panel to a file.
+Saves the panel to a file and makes the requested changes to the prl and pro files.

 #### `setAuxiliaryOrigin`
 ```